 The Investing in Professional Artists Program provides resources and other support to professional artists and cultural institutions, including the Carol R. Brown Creative Achievement Awards and creative development and residency funding.

 Sponsored by The Heinz Endowments and The Pittsburgh Foundation, the Investing in Professional Artists Program is guided by the foundations’ shared belief that artists are essential to the region’s cultural vitality.
 The program provides resources to support professional artists for creative development; artist residency funds for cultural institutions; Artist Opportunity Grants through the Greater Pittsburgh Arts Council; and the Carol R. Brown Creative Achievement Awards recognizing established and emerging artists.

-Residencies at Arts Organizations: Arts organizations may apply for grants up to $35,000 to host a residency with local, national or international artists.
+- Residencies at Arts Organizations: Arts organizations may apply for grants up to $35,000 to host a residency with local, national or international artists.
 Artists working in all media are welcome

 The foundations will also promote grantees through media outlets and special events to heighten community awareness of the importance and achievements of artists in the region.

 Read the complete 2020 program guidelines for more information.